brandur/sorg/content/fragments-drafts/ruby-testing.md

 This sounds like a pointless rant.
 Everyone likes tests.
 "Testing is good" is the platitude of our generation.
-However, I'm constantly floored by how many people still do this and who should know better, even when those same people might have just finished espousing the importance of testing to someone else moments before.
+However, I'm floored every other week by how many people still do this and who should know better.
+Oftentimes those same people will have just finished espousing the importance of testing to someone else moments before.

 [1] Compilers are better, but not foolproof.
 If you're a
     JavaScript programmer that just discovered Go/a